 Recommended Strategy to Begin Your Research

 Begin your research by reading some background information about your topic.
 Make a list of key people, dates, and terms relating to your topic.
-Check out the facets of your topic using the Concept Map tool on CredoReference.
+Check out the facets of your topic using the Concept Map tool or find a topic page on CredoReference.

 Tip: Start your research with secondary sources.
 See which primary sources were used by the authors of the secondary sources, and then try to track them down.

 Determine other types of primary sources to use:

 - Find digitized primary source collections on the web (see list on Primary Sources tab)

 - Find published primary sources using the online catalog.